Introduction

 • Fast hardware - Use fast build servers or cloud services.

-If builds are slow, developers will work around CI instead of using it.
+If builds are slow, developers will work around CI rather than use it.

 Make Failures Visible